-Prior to appearing in court, individuals seeking to contest a parking ticket can write to the Town Prosecutor, Lea Colasuonno, via email or send a written letter to:P.O.
+Prior to appearing in court, individuals seeking to contest a parking ticket may write to the Town Prosecutor by email at email@example.com or by US Postal Service to:P.O.
 Box 1687Jackson, WY 83001

 The letter must have ATTN: Town Prosecutor in the address line.
 Such letter/email must be submitted to the Town Prosecutor within 14 days of the date of issuance.
 The following information must be included in the letter/email: